 Whilst Laura fusses around with nerdy ‘heritage’ varieties and Elaine coos over her romantic primrose banks, ‘oop north’ we must depend on sturdy early flowerers to give us hope like Primula denticulata, better known as ‘The Kirrie Dumpling’.
 Why? because of its dumpy shape (remind you of anyone?
 Laura?), and secondly because Kirriemuir in Angus was where Major George Sherriff retired to after his plant-hunting trips to Nepal – the origin of this cracking primula (no wonder it’s happy in Scotland).

-Primrose Day isn’t until 19 April (commemorating the death of primrose-freak Benjamin Disraeli – I’m full of facts this week, right?), but Mother’s Day is almost upon us.
-Play for safe and follow my example – ignore Laura, get down to that supermarket and stock up on those gob-smackingly bright polyanthus and give mum’s tubs a right old blast of ‘SPRINGTIME’.
+Primrose Day isn’t until 19 April (commemorating the death of primrose-freak Benjamin Disraeli – I’m full of facts this week, right?), but Easter is almost upon us.
+Play for safe and follow my example – ignore Laura, get down to that supermarket and stock up on those gob-smackingly bright polyanthus and give your tubs a right old blast of ‘SPRINGTIME’.
 Honestly, I swear it’s my sisters who put the prim in primula!

 NB If you’re not already a subscriber and you’d like a bit more gardening chitchat from the3growbags, please type your email address here and we’ll send you a new post every Saturday morning.